KIND-GHOST02/GHOST-MD-V3/README.md

 ## Contributions

-Contributions to Dexter-Md are welcome!
+Contributions to Ghost-Md are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ## License

-The DEXTER-MD is released.
+The GHOST-MD is released.

 Enjoy the diverse features of the DEXTER-MD  to enhance your conversations and make your WhatsApp experience more interesting!